What to Expect on UK Driving Test Day

 - Possibly an emergency stop (1 in 3 tests)

-#The debrief
+The debrief

 Back at the centre, the examiner gives an immediate result.
 They will explain any serious or dangerous faults and run through the marking sheet.
 If you pass, they keep your provisional licence and your full licence arrives by post within three weeks.
 If you fail, they hand the sheet over and you can rebook 10 working days later.
+The rebooking after fail guide covers what to do next, including the timing decisions that matter most.

-#Test-day tactics that help
+Test-day tactics that help

 - Treat the examiner the way you treat your instructor on a normal lesson